• Skip to primary navigation

 Yes, it’s the tallest point in Austin but seriously, unless you are from a place that doesn’t have any hills this probably isn’t worth your time.
 I’ve been there at least a couple dozen times so I am confident that my opinion is fact.
 You’re better off driving a half mile down the hill to check out Laguna Gloria or the Peacocks at Mayfield Preserve.

-The Map of Austin’s Weird, Unusual, and Unique Stuff to Do!
+The Map of Unique Stuff to Do in Austin!

 When I travel I always make a map so that I can plan a little better.
 Here’s a map of any places I listed above that have addresses.